 Another interesting observation we made was that in the driver’s cabin onboard one of the diesel trains, the noise level was far louder than it was outside, measuring a whopping 100.5 dB, which is getting close to the level of an average football crowd!
 Although I suspect the noise levels in the Luzhniki Stadium when England played in the World Cup semi-final may have been higher than that.
 100.5 dB is definitely in the territory that requires someone to wear ear protection, and we’re glad to report that the driver did in fact have ear defenders and was wearing them.
 The noise levels in the cabin for the steam engine only measured 95.3 dB in comparison, meaning that the diesels draw back level with the steam locos, with a point a piece.

 The winner of the day came not in the form of a steam train, nor a diesel engine, but an incredibly well-dressed man with a whistle.
-The station foreman and his whistle measured a staggering 120db, which thanks to mathematical mystery of logarithms, is 100 times louder than a pumped-up football crowd.
+The station foreman and his whistle beat both the steam and diesel engines, with a level that, algorithmically, is 100 times louder than a pumped-up football crowd.
 Thankfully the whistle is only used in short bursts so there’s no real danger to anyone’s hearing, but it’s impressive to think that such a small piece of equipment is much louder than both a steam and diesel train sitting idle in a station.

 So, there we have it!
 Steam trains are louder when idling, diesel trains are louder in the cabin and a man with a whistle is louder than both of them.
 We’re hoping to get back out there and visit more heritage railway sites across the country, but for now we’re just whetting your appetite for more railway noise-related goodness.